By Amanda Little

 Many travelers think they’ll be getting the standard, boiled British food when visiting Ireland, but that's not true!
 Sure you can indulge in fresh fish and chips, which is a frankly delicious bar-food staple, but there are delicacies all over the country.
 From hearty stews in the north to delectable mutton throughout the farmlands to mouthwatering oysters and seafood along the coast, Ireland has a decadent palate.

 Rest in comfort while staying in Ireland.
 Anytime you’re abroad, you should be a little weary of those who may wish you ill, but Ireland has a very low crime rate and has been ranked safer than many of the states.
-Of course, with any city comes the risk of theft, but keeping your wits about you will keep your wallet on you!
+Of course, with any city comes the risk of theft, but keeping your wits about you and keep your wallet on you!